-John Van Dine, CEO and Founder of SAGE
+John Van Dine, Founder and Vice Chairman of SAGE

 Foot for foot, solar panels generate less power than energy-efficient building glass saves, John Van Dine postulated in 1989.
 That prompted him to leave the thin-film solar cell industry and refine electrochromic glass technology, then in its infancy.
 In addition to efficiency, he realized the glass could end the age-old tradeoff between natural light and an uninterrupted view on one hand, and glare, heat and fading on the other.